Sulankovski/timeline/README.md

 The app's codebase is organized into distinct files to ensure clarity and maintainability:

-Screens: Each screen, such as login and sign-up, has its own file to manage UI components effectively.
+Screens: Each screen, such as login and sign-up, has its own file to manage UI components effectively.\n
-Resources: Firebase-related methods, including user authentication and event management, are centralized in firebase_methods.dart.
+Resources: Firebase-related methods, including user authentication and event management, are centralized in firebase_methods.dart.\n
-Widgets: Reusable UI components are stored in the widgets directory to reduce redundancy and streamline development.
+Widgets: Reusable UI components are stored in the widgets directory to reduce redundancy and streamline development.\n
-Utils: Utility methods, like image selection, are housed in utils for convenient access and code cleanliness.
-Global Variables: Essential variables, such as navigation configurations and color palettes, are defined in global_variables.dart.
+Utils: Utility methods, like image selection, are housed in utils for convenient access and code cleanliness.\n Global Variables: Essential variables, such as navigation configurations and color palettes, are defined in global_variables.dart.\n
-Main: The main.dart file serves as the app's entry point, managing initialization and user session persistence.
+Main: The main.dart file serves as the app's entry point, managing initialization and user session persistence.\n